oldshensheep/v2ex_scrapy/README-en.md

 [中文](./README.md) | English
 Translated by ChatGPT

-# A Web Crawler for v2ex.com
+# A web crawler for v2ex.com

-This is a small crawler I wrote to scrape data from the v2ex.com website using the Scrapy framework.
+A small crawler written to learn scrapy.

-The data is stored in an SQLite database, making it convenient for sharing.
-The entire database size is 2.1GB.
+The data is stored in an SQLite database for easy sharing, with a total database size of 3.7GB.

 I have released the complete SQLite database file on GitHub.

+**Database Update: 2023-07-22-full**

+It contains all post data, including hot topics.
+Both post and comment content are now scraped in their original HTML format.
+Additionally, the "topic" has a new field "reply_count," and "comment" has a new field "no."

-## Note: I do not recommend running the crawler again, as the data is already available
+## It is not recommended to run the crawler as the data is already available

-The crawling process took several dozen hours.
-If you crawl too fast, your IP may be banned, and I didn't use a proxy pool.
-Setting the concurrency to 3 allows you to crawl continuously.
+The crawling process took several dozen hours because rapid crawling can result in IP banning, and I didn't use a proxy pool.
+Setting the concurrency to 3 should allow for continuous crawling.

 [Download the database](https://github.com/oldshensheep/v2ex_scrapy/releases)

 ## Explanation of Crawled Data

-The crawler starts crawling from `topic_id = 1`, with the path as `https://www.v2ex.com/t/{topic_id}`.
-The server may return 404/403/302/200 status codes.
-If it's 404, the post has been deleted.
-If it's 403, the crawler is restricted.
-A 302 is usually a redirect to a login page or homepage, while 200 indicates a normal page.
+The crawler starts crawling from `topic_id = 1`, and the path is `https://www.v2ex.com/t/{topic_id}`.
+The server might return 404/403/302/200 status codes.
+A 404 indicates that the post has been deleted, 403 indicates that the crawler has been restricted, 302 is usually a redirection to the login page or homepage, and 200 indicates a normal page.

-Since the crawler doesn't log in, the data collected may not be complete.
-For example, some popular posts with many replies might not have been crawled.
-Additionally, if a post returns a 302 status, its ID will be recorded, but 404/403 posts will not be recorded.

-The crawler collects post content, comments, and user information for the comments.
+The crawler fetches post content, comments, and user information during the crawling process.

 Database table structure: [Table structure source code](./v2ex_scrapy/items.py)

-Note 1: I realized halfway through that I missed crawling post scripts, which will be crawled starting from `topic_id = 448936`.

-Note 2: The total number of users obtained from `select count(*) from member` is relatively small, about 200,000.
-This is because users are crawled based on comments and posts.
-If a user has neither commented nor posted anything, their account won't be crawled.
-Some posts may not be accessible, which can also lead to some accounts not being crawled.
-Additionally, some accounts may have been deleted, and those weren't crawled either.

-Note 3: All times are in UTC+0 in seconds.

-Note 4: Apart from primary keys and unique indexes, there are no other indexes in the database.

-## Running the Crawler
+## Running

-Ensure that you have Python >= 3.10
+Ensure Python version is >=3.10

 ### Install Dependencies